zhangyu0217/ML_Tutorial_at_IHEP/README.md

 'outputDir': 'test'
 }
 ```
-The config is written as a dicationary in config.py and imported in the script.
+The config is written as a dicationary in python/config.py and imported in the script.
+This is a little stupid, but it seems py2 could load json file correctly due to de-coding issue.

 Currently, only methods of "BDTA, BDTG, XGBoost" are available.
 ```python